The Cost of Dental Implants in Columbus, OH

-If you are missing a few teeth and Dr. Mick has told you that you’re a candidate for dental implants, then you probably have one main question on your mind: How much do dental implants cost in Reynoldsburg?
+If you are missing a few teeth and Dr. Mick has told you that you’re a candidate for dental implants, then you probably have one main question on your mind: How much do dental implants cost in Columbus, OH?

-The short answer to that question is between $1500 and $2000.
+The short answer to that question can range, depending on the patient.
 However, there are a few factors to consider with that price tag.

 The Longevity of Dental Implants

-With proper daily oral hygiene and regularly scheduled dental checkups every six months, you and your dentist in Reynoldsburg can help make your dental implants last for a lifetime.
+With proper daily oral hygiene and regularly scheduled dental checkups every six months, you and your dentist in Columbus, OH can help make your dental implants last for a lifetime.
 That cannot be said about other tooth replacement options.

 Both bridges and dentures will need to be repaired over time and will likely need replacement eventually.
 Yes, the upfront cost of a dental implant may be more than other prosthetics.
 But when you amortize that cost over the years of a life, then a dental implant can actually end up costing you less.